 Our Board of Directors consists of eight directors.
-Other than Joshua H. Levine, our President and Chief Executive Officer, and Euan S. Thomson, Ph.D., our former President and Chief Executive Officer, our Board of Directors has determined that each of our current directors and Mr. Wayne Wu, our former director whose term expired on November 30, 2012, are independent under the director independence standards of the NASDAQ Stock Market.
+Other than Joshua H. Levine, our President and CEO, our Board of Directors has determined that each of our current directors is independent under the director independence standards of the NASDAQ Stock Market.